Links on Android Authority may earn us a commission. Learn more.

 This is great because it eliminates the need for on-device storage, and allows you to stream in other rooms of the house (or other houses entirely).
 However, it also means that you won’t be able to stream them offline, which is one of the major draws of DVR in the first place.

-Best Roku devices
+The best Roku devices

 Roku offers a line of streaming devices at different price points, including set-top boxes, streaming sticks, and even other types of products like smart speakers.
 Odds are if you’ve found your way to this Roku buyer’s guide, you’re looking for a streaming device, so let’s start with those.